Ify-Ogoo/PROJECT1/README.md

 o	High School: 63.09

---Conclusion and Recomendation
+Conclusion and Recomendation

 The analysis suggests that parental level of education, Test preparation course, lunch type, has a great impact on the academic performance of the students.
 Students from more educationally advantaged families and those belonging to Group E demonstrate superior outcomes.
 Female students consistently perform better than their male counterparts in writing, highlighting possible gender-based differences in literacy skills.
 While the male genders performed better in Maths.
--Students are encouraged to complete a test-preparation course before they take the main test, this will assist them earn better grades.
+Students are encouraged to complete a test-preparation course before they taking the main test, this will assist them earn better grades.
 The school can subsidise lunch for all students and serve everyone standard lunches; there is a direct relationship between the quality of food and students' performances.